fasterize/ng-edgepic-responsive/README.md

 **NOTES:**

 The plugin uses a special algorithm to detect the width of image container and set the image size accordingly.
-This is the recommended way of using the Cloudimage Responsive plugin.
+This is the recommended way of using the EdgePic Responsive plugin.

 ### operation (or o)